zowe/docs-site/docs/user-guide/cli-configure-cli-on-os-where-scs-unavailable.md

 Team configuration is stored in `zowe.config.json`.

 Team configuration can be created without access to the Secure Credential Store.
 However, team configuration does not store sensitive user information on the system.
 Subsequent commands prompt for the user’s sensitive information when it not provided on the command line, and will attempt to save it with the new Auto Store functionality.
 Users may experience errors when Auto Store cannot save sensitive information securely.
-To mitigate this error, disable the Auto Store functionality by modifying the `zowe.config.json` or `zowe.config.user.json` file and changing the autoStore property from true to false.
+To mitigate this error, disable the Auto Store functionality by changing the value of the autoStore property from `true` to `false` in the `zowe.config.json` or `zowe.config.user.json` file.

 **Example:**